ritikjain1/QsideCapstone25/README.md

 This project is part of a broader effort by the QSIDE Institute and its Act-NOW initiative to address tensions between communities of color and law enforcement, which uses quantative methods to focus on:

 1.)
-Identifying and analyzing key issues affecting community health.
+Identifying and analyzing key issues affecting chronic absenteeism

 2.)
-Developing a standardized Community Health Index using metrics like mean income, health indicators, and employment rates.
+Utilizing Tableau to create relevant data maps using unique toy data

 3.)
-Visualizing the data in a way that is accessible to both technical and non-technical stakeholders, including social justice activists and policymakers.
+Visualizing the data in a way that is accessible to the public in an open source manner

 # Repository Guide